outdreamer/build-a-cure/docs/tasks/examples.md

       - similarities may have similarities to each other, more than similarities to differences
       - randomness has a similarity (in outcome probability), but is better than similarity as an input to generate difference structures like uncertainty

-## uncertainty structures (like randomness collisions) & structures that produce certainty (combinations that stabilize)
+## uncertainty structures (like randomness collisions) & structures that produce certainty (combinations that stabilize into info)

     - randomness collisions generate structure
-      - structure being the stabilized interaction of information (staying constant long enough to attain structure)
+      - structure being the stabilized interaction of info (staying constant long enough to attain structure)
-      - randomness being a lack of information (like a star or circle with equally likely directions of change)
+      - randomness being a lack of info (like a star or circle with equally likely directions of change)
         - where influences are equal enough in power to leave no clear priority of direction favoring one over the other
       - when an info lack interacts with an info lack, they may not generate another info lack, but a structure stable enough to organize them, depending on the angle/type of interaction and whether the info lacks are a similar or coordinating type